pablop16n/web-docs-scorer/README.md

 |---|---|
 |0.44 * 0.56 * 0.97| 0.24 |

-Thus, the final _quality_score_ is also very low:
+Thus, the final _WDS_score_ is also very low:

 |basic score * penalty score| Result |
 |---|---|
 | 6.5 * 0.24| 1.5 |

-With such a low quality score, this document can be considered an undesirable document.
+With such a low WDS score, this document can be considered an undesirable document.

 ## Usage